jingmchen/SimplyDraft/README.md

 Copyright (c) 2026 Tan Jing Ming

-This project is licensed under the **PolyForm Noncommercial License 1.0.0**.
+This project is licensed under the **PolyForm Strict License 1.0.0**.

 You may use this software for permitted non-commercial purposes.
 Redistribution, modification, and creation of derivative works are not permitted.